 The law provides various further safeguards where data is transferred outside of the EU.
 When you are resident outside the EU in a country where there is no "adequacy decision" by the European Commission, and an alternative safeguard is not available, we may still transfer data to you which is necessary for performance of your contract with us (if you are a staff member or student).

-Otherwise, we may transfer your data outside the European Union, but only for lawful purposes and provided either:
+Otherwise, we may transfer your data outside the European Union, but only for the purposes referred to in this notice and provided either: